+I have a confession to make: I have licked a public watermelon.
 Yes, it’s true.
-I went to take a picture with the watermelon, stuck out my tongue to “pretend” to be eating it, and accidentally licked it.
+I went to take a picture with the Abraham Lincoln Watermelon Monument in Lincoln, Illinois, stuck out my tongue to “pretend” to be eating it, and accidentally licked it.
 It tasted metallic.

-Unless, I suppose, it’s something like the world’s largest lollipop.
+Unless, I suppose, it’s something like the world’s largest lollipop…

-As the story goes, on August 27, 1853 the first sale of lots in the new town of Lincoln took place near where the watermelon monument now stands.
+As the story goes, on August 27, 1853 the first sale of lots in the new town of Lincoln, Illinois, took place near where the watermelon monument now stands.
 Abraham Lincoln, in whose honor the town had been named, was present and was asked to officially christen the town.
 He chose a watermelon from a nearby pile, cut into it with his pocketknife, and then bumped it on a pile of lumber.
 He squeezed the juice into a tin cup, gave a brief speech, and christened the town.

-Site: Lincoln Watermelon Monument
+Abraham Lincoln Watermelon Monument

 Cost: Free to see.

 Hours: Always visible.